code-for-venezuela/2019-april-codeathon/README.md

 2. You can record a video and we will present it on site as a part of the final presentations.
 3. **Deadline**: Sunday 14, 4:30pm Pacific Time)
 4. **Software**:
-    1. Our suggestion is to use Loom to record the video of the demo: [https://www.useloom.com](https://www.useloom.com)
+    1. We suggest to use Loom to record the video of the demo: [https://www.useloom.com](https://www.useloom.com)
-5. Post your video via Slack in the channel [#hackathon-ga](https://codeforvenezuela.slack.com/messages/CH5JMFBB2)
+5. Post your video to [Slack](https://codeforvenezuela.slack.com/messages/CH5JMFBB2)
-6. If possible, you are invited to watch live the feedback from our panelist.
+6. We are inviting folks to watch live the feedback from our panelist.
 This will happen around 4:30PM PST,  Sunday 14.

    If you can't join live, we will let you know via Slack on Monday 04/15 any feedback from our panelists.